waleedalmadhab/search_choices/README.md

 * selectedAggregateWidgetFn Function with parameter: list of widgets presenting selected values, returning Widget to be displayed to present the selected items.
 * padding double sets the padding around the DropdownButton, defaulted to 10.0.
 * setOpenDialog Function sets the function to call to set the function to call in order to open the dialog with the search terms string as a parameter, defaulted to null.
+* buildDropDownDialog Function controls the layout of the dropdown dialog.

 #### Multiple choice constructor